ChosenArchitect/Project-Architect/README.md

 This pack is still in its BETA stage as things get fully tested.

 ### Note:
-If you dont want to use ProjectE you can Disable the mod and it shouldnt affect gameplay and progeshon one bit.
+If you dont want to use ProjectE you can Disable the mod and it shouldnt affect gameplay and progression one bit.

 ## Info
 This modpack was made by [ChosenArchitect](https://www.youtube.com/ChosenArchitect)